 Your Company has a duly constituted CSR Committee which is responsible for fulfillingthe CSR objectives of your Company.
 The composition of CSR committee is as statedelsewhere in this report.

 The CSR policy inter-alia deals with the objectives of your Company's CSRinitiatives its guiding principles thrust areas responsibilities of the CSR Committeeimplementation plan and reporting framework.
-The thrust areas of your Company's CSRactivities and some of the key initiatives during the year under review are as under:
+The thrust areas of your Company's CSRactivities and some of the key initiatives taken by your Company during the year underreview are as under:

 a. eradicating hunger poverty and malnutrition promoting health care includingpreventive health care and sanitation and making available safe drinking water includingcontribution to the Swachh Bharat Kosh;

-Annual Report on Corporate Social Responsibility Activities of the Company is enclosedas Annexure -IV and forms part of this report.
+Annual Report on Corporate Social Responsibility Activities of your Company is enclosedas Annexure V and forms a part of this report.

 Business Responsibility Report

-The particulars as prescribed under Section 134(3)(m) of the Act read with Rule 8 ofthe Companies (Accounts) Rules 2014 are set out in Annexure-VI.
+The particulars as prescribed under Section 134(3)(m) of the Act read with Rule 8 ofthe Companies (Accounts) Rules 2014 are set out in Annexure-VII.

-People remain the most valuable asset of your Company.
-Your Company follows a policy ofbuilding strong teams of talented professionals.
-Your Company continues to build on itscapabilities in getting the right talent to support different products and geographies andis taking effective steps to retain the talent.
-It has built an open transparent andmeritocratic culture to nurture this asset.
+Your Company continues to build on its capabilities in getting the right talent tosupport different products and geographies and is taking effective steps to retain thetalent.
+It has built an open transparent and meritocratic culture to nurture this asset.